epinio/docs/docs/references/customization/export_registries.md

 ```

 The name of the authentication secret is the symbolic name of the destination.
 It will be listed by
-`epinio exportregistries` and becomes a suitable value for the `--registry` flag of `epinio app
+`epinio export-registries` and becomes a suitable value for the `--registry` flag of `epinio app
 export`.

 The `epinio.io/registry-namespace` annotation provides Epinio with the name of the